Data Protection Policy

 2. Security of personal Information

-· take positive steps to prevent the accidental, improper or deliberate disclosure, mis-use or loss of personal information and prevent unauthorised access to it.
+- Take positive steps to prevent the accidental, improper, or deliberate disclosure, misuse, or loss of personal information and prevent unauthorized access to it.

 3. Disclosure of personal information to others